thoughtram/blog/_posts/2015-08-20-host-and-visibility-in-angular-2-dependency-injection.md

 ## Restricting dependency lookup

-Luckily, this is covered by Angular 2's dependency injection system.
+Luckily, this is covered by Angular's dependency injection system.
 If we need to ask for a dependency and want to make sure that the lookup ends with the current component's host, we can use the `@Host` decorator.
 Here's our `<play-button>` component rewritten with the lookup constraint:

 {% highlight javascript %}
 {% raw %}